Oak Tyres logo

 Don’t stay idle for long

+The best way to save money on fuel is to actually keep moving where possible.
 Sitting in traffic with your engine running for long periods of time can not only increase your fuel consumption but also the wear on your engine.
 It’s recommended to shut off your engine when waiting for periods longer than 60 seconds, otherwise, you will waste fuel.
-Fortunately, many modern cars enable a stop/start system in traffic that could – according to the American Automobile Association – lower your fuel usage by between 5-7%.
+Fortunately, many modern cars enable a stop/start system in traffic to help.
+More information on this can be seen here.

 Using your car’s Eco mode